viczon7/crosslingual-eval-toolkit/README.md

 This kind of comparison helps show how benchmark adaptation decisions, including cleanup and revision of translated items, can affect downstream model performance.

 The current experiments compare English with two Russian benchmark variants: an earlier Russian version and a revised Russian version.
-This makes it easier to see how translation and revision choices affect downstream model performance.

 | Benchmark variant | Accuracy |
 |---|---:|